ranyehushua/migrating-nx-monorepo-to-jest/README.md

        const value = 5
      })
      ```
-   - Jest does not seem to like stubbing a provider with `useValue` if that value will change at all
+   - Jest does not seem to like stubbing a provider with `useValue` if that value will change at all.
+In those scenarios, use `useClass`.

+    - Jest does not support `toExist` use `toBeDefined` or `toBeTruthy` instead

    - Using [Spectator](https://github.com/ngneat/spectator) mocks, which rely on Jasmine spys internally.
 Luckily Spectator provides [Jest support](https://github.com/ngneat/spectator#jest-support) for its mocks, and all it requires is a change to imports: